perwin/pyimfit/docs/defining_models.rst

-   -  **EdgeOnRing** -- A simplistic model for an edge-on ring, using an off-center Gaussian for the radial profile and another Gaussian (with different :math:`\sigma`) for the vertical profile.
+   -  **EdgeOnRing** -- A simplistic model for an edge-on ring, using an off-center Gaussian for the radial profile and another Gaussian (with different sigma) for the vertical profile.
-      Geometric parameters: PA

-   -  **EdgeOnRing2Side** -- As for "EdgeOnRing", but with the radial profile similar to that of "GaussianRing2Side".
 Geometric
       parameters: PA

+   -  **EdgeOnRing2Side** -- As for "EdgeOnRing", but with the radial profile similar to that of "GaussianRing2Side" (asymmetric Gaussian).
+Geometric parameters: PA

    -  **Exponential** -- Elliptical isophotes with a radial surface-brightness profile following an exponential function.